Code-SameerKhan/Image-classifier/README.md

 In this project, a model is developed to perform similar objective but with a little upgradation.

-Similar to the regular numerical nature of data, images are identified by the machine in the form of array consisting of numerical values and depending upon the color scheme it can be divided into 3 dimension or 2 dimension (i.e, in the case of Black and white image or Gray Scalled image)
+Similar to the regular numerical nature of data, images are identified by the machine in the form of array consisting of numerical values and depending upon the color scheme it can be divided into 3 dimension or 2 dimension (i.e, in the case of Black and white image or Gray Scaled image)

 # Importing an Image
 Using the OpenCV library we import images onto our Jupyter notebook to perform some tests to identfy and spot differences.